A few weeks ago, before it was strawberry season, my grandma tempted me with a dessert my Aunt Margaret used to make: strawberry delight.

 Ingredients for the filling:

-2 cups of fresh strawberries, sliced in half
+- 2 cups fresh strawberries, hulled and sliced in half

-Alternatively, you could freeze the crust and filling into six or eight bowls or glasses and serve it that way.
+- Alternatively, you could freeze the crust and filling into bowls or glasses and serve it that way.